robenkleene/development-references/unity/tutorials/unity-glowing-orb.md

 4. Change `Start Size` to a `Random Between Two Constants` by clicking the disclosure arrow to its right.
 Set the values to `0.1 0.5`
 5. Select `Hierarchy > PS_OrbElectric > Circle`, `Particle System > Circle` and click `Renderer` to add it to the panel.
 Under `Renderer` in the panel, set `Max Particle Size: 3`
 6. Select `Hierarchy > PS_OrbElectric > Particles` again and set `Start Lifetime` to `Random Between Two Constants`, and `Start Lifetime: 2 5`
+7. Set the `Start Size: 0.05`
+8. Set the `Start Color` to a purple
+10. To stop the particles from disappearing instantly, click `Particle System > Particles` and toggle on `Color over Lifetime`, click the `Color` bar, and make a gradient that has `0` alpha on each side and `255` alpha in the center.
+11. Click `Particle System > Particles` and toggle on `Size over Lifetime`, and set the graph to an ease in ease out from `1.0` to `0.5`